SvenPam/Simple-Waypoint-Scroll/README.md

 ####User Interaction

 The second part is user interation.
 Add a an element with an ID of "power-to-the-user", and add some form of control.
 This control must make a call to the removeScroll() function.
-This will then fade out the div, and remove waypoint scrolling from the page.
+This will then fade out the `power-to-user` element, and remove waypoint scrolling from the page.

 ```HTML
 <div id="power-to-the-user">